Operator-norm resolvent asymptotic analysis of continuous media with high-contrast inclusions: Introduction

 Relations similar to (\ref{electrostatic_spectrum}) appear in the analysis of periodic problems with micro-resonances (``metamaterials'') \cite{CherErKis}, where they provide zeros of the functions describing the dispersion of waves propagating through media modelled by such problems.

-The present paper is a development of the recent study \cite{KCher,KCherYulia,KCherYuliaNab,CherErKis} aimed at implementing the ideas of the Birman-Kre\u\i n-Vi\v sik theory \cite{MR0080271, MR0024574, MR0024575, MR0051404} as proposed by Ryzhov \cite{Ryzh_spec} in the context of problems of materials science and wave propagation in inhomogeneous media.
-Our recent papers \cite{ChKS_OTAA,CherednichenkoKiselevSilva} have shown that the language of boundary triples is particularly fitting for direct and inverse scattering problems on quantum graphs, as one of the key difficulties in their analysis stems from the presence of interfaces through which an exchange of energy between different components of the medium takes place.
-In the present work, we adapt the approach taken by these earlier works so that BVPs, especially those stemming from materials sciences, become within reach.
-As in \cite{CherednichenkoKiselevSilva, ChKS_OTAA}, the framework of the functional model of \cite{Drogobych,MR573902} allows one to efficiently incorporate the information about this energy exchange, by employing a suitable Dirichlet-to-Neumann map.
+The present paper is a development of the recent study \cite{KCher,KCherYulia,KCherYuliaNab,CherErKis} aimed at implementing the ideas of the boundary triples theory as proposed by Ryzhov \cite{Ryzh_spec} (in its turn, this analysis heavily draws upon the celebrated Birman-Kre\u\i n-Vi\v sik theory \cite{MR0080271, MR0024574, MR0024575, MR0051404}) in the context of problems of materials science and wave propagation in inhomogeneous media.
+Our recent papers cited above have shown that the language of boundary triples is particularly fitting for the analysis of composite media, as one of the key difficulties in their analysis stems from the presence of interfaces (i.e., boundaries between individual material components) through which an exchange of energy between different components of the medium takes place.
+We point out that the papers \cite{ChKS_OTAA,CherednichenkoKiselevSilva,ChKS4} further demonstrate that an additional value of using the boundary triples approach is that the framework of functional models and the approach to scattering theory based thereupon (\cite{Drogobych,MR573902}) can be formulated in the most natural terms of Dirichlet-to-Neumann maps pertaining to the interfaces.